sap-tutorials/Tutorials/tutorials/ci-best-practices-java-hcp-cloud/ci-best-practices-java-hcp-cloud.md

 ### 6. Automating Unit Tests in Maven

 Unit tests scrutinize classes individually and independently for proper operations.
 JUnit is one of the unit testing frameworks you can  integrate with Maven for test automation.
-The sample project that is imported already contains the integration test and unit test using EasyMock and ServletUnit.
+The sample project that is imported already contains the integration test and unit test using `EasyMock` and `ServletUnit`.

 #### Procedure